Savoyer88/Open-source/README.md

 The "env_code” string must be parsed from the environment variable using a Terraform function inside the module.

 Assume that a network (VPC) is already created, "network-prod" .
 If it's required by the provider, declare a subnetwork as well.
 Variables such as Region, Zone, Labels should not be hardcoded.
 Public IP provisioning must be contoled by a Boolean switch: true/false.

-For mandaroty variables refer to the next secion.
+For mandaroty variables refer to the next section.
 Feel free to introduce any other variuables to support the functionality of your module.

 Module Inputs: